 Building Height is the maximum vertical distance between a structure's average finished grade and its highest point.
-Maximum height requirements encourage the distribution of density on large lots.
+The Land Use By-law may measure building height in metres or in storeys.(RC-May23/24;E-June13/24) Maximum height requirements encourage the distribution of density on large lots.
 In the DH Zone of the Downtown Designation, and all other zones with the exception of the DD, CEN-2, and CEN-1 Zones, the densities of developments are primarily regulated by establishing maximum building heights together with other built form regulations, as shown on Map 4.
 The maximum FAR and maximum building height framework are intended to support strategic growth and the Urban Design Goals for the Regional Centre, including: